Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Project/MakeCoin.md

 ### 2️⃣ Demo

-On the last day of the course, each team is required to present a demonstration (6 - 9 mins) of their ÐApp.
+On the last day of the course, each team is required to present a **pre-recorded demonstration** (6 - 9 mins) of their ÐApp.

 **_All presentations should include..._**